krsparks2/Challenge-19-JATE-Text-Editer/README.md

 ## Description
-This is an API for a social network application allowing users to share thoughts, react to friends thoughts and create a friends list.
+This is text editor that runs in the browser, it a single page application that meets PWA criteria.

 ## Use
 npm start in node

 ## Contributers
 [Tracy Guajardo](https://github.com/tracyroseguajardo)